HarisShariff/telegram-wallet-link/README.md

 2. **Transport Security**:

    - All communications between the Telegram bot and the backend are encrypted with HTTPS/TLS to prevent eavesdropping.
+(Not yet implemented - PoC)

 3. **KMS-Assisted Recovery**: